lexibank/tlopo/out/vol3/chapter10.md

 F. copiosa (syn.
 F. longipedunculata, F. acanthrophylla) has twigs covered in bristles ([Peekel 1984](../references.md#source-Peekel1984): 141).
 It grows widely in New Guinea, the Bismarcks and the Solomons.
 In Marovo F. copiosa is traditionally an important leaf vegetable, and young leaves and shoots are either cooked in coconut cream or mixed with crushed smoked Canarium nuts ([Hviding 2005](../references.md#source-Hviding2005): 138).

 F. wassa (syn.
-F. portus-finschii, F. papus (Peekel), F. uauasie (Peekel) is a tree 5-20 m tall with twigs that are hairy and pungent and figs that tum red when ripe (Peekel1984: 141).
+F. portus-finschii, F. papus (Peekel), F. uauasie (Peekel) is a tree 5-20 m tall with twigs that are hairy and pungent and figs that turn red when ripe ([Peekel 1984](../references.md#source-Peekel1984): 141).
 It is found from eastern Indonesia through New Guinea, the Bismarcks and the Solomons to Vanuatu ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 168).
 The leaves of the wild trees are cooked as a vegetable in Papua New Guinea, the Solomons and Vanuatu ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 125, [Wheatley 1992](../references.md#source-Wheatley1992): 170--172).
-In Vanuatu green figs are 1eaten cooked.
+In Vanuatu green figs are eaten cooked.
 Figs ripen quickly, and must be eaten immediately.
 Lactating women regularly eat the leaves, which are said to stimulate milk production ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 168-169).

-There is enough agreement among the meanings of reflexes of POc &ast;iguRa to suggest that it had sandpapery leaves and denoted ei1cher F. copiosa or F. wassa or both.
+There is enough agreement among the meanings of reflexes of POc _&ast;iguRa_ to suggest that it had sandpapery leaves and denoted either F. copiosa or F. wassa or both.

 <table>
 <tr>